joanap/MachineTranslationDetection/README.md

 [Unbabel](https://unbabel.com/) challenge: Identify whether a text was written by a human or if it is a product of a machine translation (e.g. google translate)

 ### Description of the ML features
-In order to extract information either from training or testing sets, we select the following features:
+In order to extract information either from training or testing sets, we developed the following features:
 - **Length of sentence:** the number of words in a sentence;
-- **Number of Stop Words:** the number of stop words in a sentence, which are the ones that do not contain important significance to be used in search queries;
+- **Number of Stop Words:** the number of stop words in a sentence, which are the ones that do not contain important semantic information to the sentence;
-- **Number of repeated words:** the number of repeated words per POS in a sentence.
-Thus, there are as many features as POS, since a feature corresponding to one POS.
+- **Number of repeated words per POS:** the number of repeated words per POS in a sentence.
+We add one feature per available POS tag; We exclude, for example, nouns and punctuation;
-Used POS:
-- **Concordance between POS:** the number of concordances between gender and number in a sentence.
-For a target word tagged with one of
+- **Concordance between POS:** the number of concordances between gender and number in a sentence using n neigbours around a target word.
+It analyses concordance between verbs, adjectives and personal pronouns.
+We obtained better results using 1 and 2 neighbour window§
-POS mentioned bellow, it is analysed the previous and the word before and sum the ones which are in concordance.
-Another similiar feature counts the concordances between the two previous and two words before.
-Used POS: Personal Pronouns, Verbs and Adjectives
 - **Number of least frequent trigrams:** the number of words' trigrams in a sentence which the probability to occur is less than a threshold of 0.85.

+What we did not have the opportunity to use:
-We would like to also deal with grammar and identify cases where in (translated in english) makes more sense "him" than "he" that still has gender and number accordance but it is not appropriate in the target language.
+- **Use grammar features and identify incorrect bridge between phrases;
+- **Identify cases where in english makes more sense "him" than "he" which translation is lost in the target language;

 ### ML Classifier
 With the features above we trained a SVM in order to decide if a sentence is human or machine translated.
 We used a radial basis funtion